Guilouz/FLSUN-S1-Open-Source-Edition/docs/bed-mesh.md

 - Once done, click on **`SAVE & RESTART`** button at the top right to save the file.

 !!!
-Note
+Warning
-    Increasing this value too much may decrease accuracy.
+    **Increasing this value too much may decrease accuracy.**

 <br />